Girls Make Games: History

 Girls Make Games was established in 2014 by Laila Shabir and her husband.
 Shabir had moved from the United Arab Emirates to the United States to study at MIT, where she rediscovered the positive influence video games could have.
 After starting a game development studio focusing on education games called LearnDistrict and discovering that the vast majority of applicants were male, the pair decided to pursue initiatives to address the lack of women in the industry.
 Shabir sent a Tweet proposing the idea of a summer camp for girls, which received a large volume of support, including by developers such as Tim Schafer.
 The first camp was held at the Computer History Museum, and Shabir found that there was quickly demand for more camps across the United States.
 Within a few months 14 other camps were being planned.
 The first camp in Canada ran in 2018.

 During the organization’s first year it received support from companies like Google and Intel, and in 2015 launched an Indiegogo campaign to fund scholarship programs for girls who couldn't afford the attendance fee.
 Game development companies including Riot Games, BioWare, and Double Fine have hosted field trips for camp attendees.
 In 2018 Google Play partnered with the organisation to run a game design competition with a college scholarship prize.

 Initially, Girls Make Games was a program run by LearnDistrict, delaying the development of their own video game projects, only later becoming a distinct organisation.

 Shabir says her ultimate aim with the organization is to make itself obsolete, with the games industry containing a significant proportion of women.
 In 2018 Shabir won the Entertainment Software Association's 'visionary' award.

 In 2017, after Naughty Dog artist Alexandria Neonakis posted a series of tweets about the harassment her and other female video game developers were receiving, particularly from intolerant communities on the Internet, she and other developers donated thousands of dollars to Girls Make Games in response.

+In 2025, Girls Make Games won the "Game Changer Award" at The Game Awards 2025.